The Hudsucker Proxy

-The Hudsucker Proxy is a 1994 screwball comedy film co-written, produced, and directed by the Coen brothers.
+The Hudsucker Proxy is a 1994 screwball comedy film co-written, produced, and directed by Joel and Ethan Coen.
 Sam Raimi co-wrote the script and served as second unit director.
 The film stars Tim Robbins as a naïve but ambitious business school graduate who is installed as president of a manufacturing company, Jennifer Jason Leigh as a newspaper reporter, and Paul Newman as a company director who hires the graduate as part of a stock scam.

 The script was finished in 1985, but production did not start until 1991, when Joel Silver acquired the script for Silver Pictures.
-Warner Bros. subsequently agreed to distribute the film, with further financing from PolyGram Filmed Entertainment and Working Title Films.
+Warner Bros.
+Pictures subsequently agreed to distribute the film, with further financing from PolyGram Filmed Entertainment and Working Title Films.
 Filming at Carolco Studios in Wilmington, North Carolina, lasted from November 1992 to March 1993.
 The New York City scale model set was designed by Michael J. McAlister and Mark Stetson, with further effects provided by The Computer Film Company.

 Upon its release in March 1994, The Hudsucker Proxy received mixed reviews from critics and bombed at the box office, but has since gained a cult following.